1945

 2. Shelters increased from 54 in April 1944 to 57.

-A different rendering of the Lampang Airfield Group, showing it all to be within the Wang River watershed:6
+A different rendering of the Lampang Airfield Group, showed it all to be within the Wang River watershed:6

-The first Airfield Report of the new year presented this detailed map sketch of Lampang Airfield dated 11 November 1944:7
+The first Airfield Report of January 1945 presented this detailed map sketch of Lampang Airfield dated 11 November 1944:7

-Note that the sketch above is NOT oriented with north to the top of the page, because considerable detail would be lost when necessarily reduced to fit this page.
-In the discussion which follows, all maps and photos have north is to the top of the page.
+Note that the sketch above is NOT oriented with north up-page, because considerable detail would be lost when necessarily reduced to fit on this page, nor is the extract of the sketch below.
+However, in most presentations, maps and photos have north up-page to provide conformity and to simplify comparisons.

-Enlargement of the immediate airstrip area in the map sketch above with original map annotations clarified8
+Here the immediate airstrip area in the sketch above is enlarged to clarify original annotations:8

 TRANSCRIPT of Legend: